Online AutoML: An adaptive AutoML framework for online learning: Introduction

 \section{Introduction}

 Machine learning has moved beyond static environments with the rise of streaming data sources in every corner of life.
 This new era of data also introduced new challenges that created a need to redefine old solutions.
 Online or stream learning addresses the research questions arising from this transformation \citep{Gomes2019}.
-A more dynamic environment naturally entails change, time constaints, and uncertainty.
+A more dynamic environment naturally entails change, time constraints, and uncertainty.
 One of the main challenges of online learning is successful and timely adaptation to a change in data-generating dynamics, known as concept drift \citep{Gama2014}.
 Machine learning algorithms are usually also bounded by limited memory and can only do a single pass over the data samples in pursuit of this goal.
 Hence, online algorithms have emerged that cope with all these challenges.
 However, these algorithms also come with hyperparameters that need to be tuned to the task at hand and, since these tasks are dynamic in nature, they may need to be retuned when concept drift occurs.
 Recent studies focus on online hyperparameter tuning and algorithm selection \citep{veloso2018, Carnein2019}.
 This also extends to the data preprocessing techniques that need to be selected, tuned, and continuously adapted.
-The rising interest in automated algorithm adaptation to underlying changes in the data highlights the importance of updating both the model parameters and hyperparameters and the need for a flexibility strategy to do so \citep{bakirov2021}.
+The rising interest in automated algorithm adaptation to underlying changes in the data highlights the importance of updating both the model parameters and hyperparameters and the need for a flexible strategy to do so \citep{bakirov2021}.

-Automated machine learning (AutoML) has demonstrated its benefits in hyperparameter tuning and algorithm selection in numerous modelling and optimization scenarios \citep{Thornton2013, Feurer2015, Gijsbers2019}.
+Automated machine learning (AutoML) has demonstrated its benefits in hyperparameter tuning and algorithm selection in several machine learning scenarios \citep{Thornton2013, Feurer2015}, maturing into a field with many alterations for batch data and extensive comparative studies \citep{Gijsbers2019}.
 Some of the initial attempts in carrying these capabilities into the online world make use of well-known AutoML libraries, adapted to data stream settings by re-optimizing pipelines as needed \citep{Madrid2019, Celik2021}.
 Separately, initial steps are taken to design AutoML systems that automatically configure online learning algorithms \citep{Wu2021}.
 However, the latter still lack fundamental AutoML features such as exploring a large space of learning algorithms and including preprocessing steps in pipelines.